Stories

 I put the first dent in the right rear of Camel, hitting a mailbox backing out of a friend's driveway.
 It wasn't that bad, just a scratch.
 I put a nice dent in the left rear, backing into a telephone pole while racing Carey in reverse.

 Mom got sick of that car quickly.
-She needed something more sporty, more reliable, and with less dents.
+She needed something more sporty, more reliable, and with fewer dents.
 Dad bought her a 1971 Dodge Charger, royal blue with a black vinyl top and a 318.
 It wasn't that fast, probably just over 150hp, and it handled like a boat on high seas, but it was a beautiful car.
 I thought I was much cooler driving it.

 On a rainy Saturday night, while driving downtown to see Vanishing Point for the seventeenth time, some guy pulled out in front of me.
 I jerked the wheel to the left to miss him.
 The car got sideways.
 I over-corrected, fishtailed, and slammed the right rear end into a telephone pole, sending my date, Becki, to the hospital with a gash in her head.